Project 0: Digital Painting - Spring 2026

 Introduction

-In this project, you will complete a C++ class.
+In this project, you will complete a C++ class by writing a copy constructor, destructor, and assignment operator.
 Furthermore, you will write a tester class and a test program and use Valgrind to check that your program is free of memory leaks.
 Finally, you will submit your project files on GL.
 If you have submitted programs on GL using shared directories (instead of the submit command), then the submission steps should be familiar.

 The following figure represents the main data structure in this project.
 It is a 2d structure.